FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Proposed Method

-We introduce our novel architecture, the Dual Branch VideoMamba with Gated Class Token Fusion (GCTF) for Violence Detection in surveillance videos as shown in Fig. \ref{fig:1}.
+We introduce a novel architecture, FuseMamba-VD for Violence Detection in surveillance videos as shown in Fig.~\ref{fig:1}.
 The architecture contains four main components, namely: (a) Cropping Module; (b) Branch-1 (Spatial-First Scanning); (c) Branch-2 (Temporal-First Scanning); and (d) Final Fusion Block; inspired by the motivational factors discussed in the preceding section.